afkrause/howto/anaconda_keras.md

 Next, test anaconda. go to the start menu and select "Anaconda Prompt". enter *python* and test if everything works as expected.

-### install Tensorflow usind conda package manager
+### Install Tensorflow using conda package manager

 The conda package manager is a tool that helps to deal with external library / dll dependencies, going beyond the capabilites of pip.
 For example, here, conda installs NVIDIA's *proprietary*, closed source the CUDA parallel computing framework and the cudnn sdk (to download that manually would require a totally annoying user registration and login at nvidias homepage).